 One of the biggest changes in the last few years was the decision to offer delivery, so for those lucky enough to live within range, you can actually have your favorite bite of the UWS brought right to your door.
 Sal was adamant about not offering this service to his customers as he wanted to be sure he was always serving a superior product, which he didn’t feel would survive in the transit.
 But, as Lou (Sal’s grandson) gets to set the rules today, he’s realized that it’s just a requirement.

-OK, I know that I’ve already included a pizza place…or two on this list, but I’m a city kid, I don’t know what you want from me.
-After recently renovating the shop that’s been serving jumbo slices to the masses since 1981 was renovated back in 2018, it looks brighter and shinier than ever.
+OK, I know that I’ve already included a pizza place (or two) on this list, but I’m a city kid … I don’t know what you want from me!
+The shop that’s been serving jumbo slices to the masses since 1981 was renovated back in 2018, it looks brighter and shinier than ever.

 Now you can pick up some swag along with your pizza and have the perfect lighting for that Instapic where you pose with the slice that’s bigger than your head.
 While people may argue about their favorite slice throughout this city, I will always consider Koronet as one of the absolute best.

-Maybe it’s because in an average joint, I’m not a one-slice kind of girl, maybe it’s because I’m just always impressed by how well they pull of a pie that’s so much larger than the norm without under or overcooking the dough or losing an inch of flavor.
-Or maybe it’s because when I came out of the hospital several years ago where I couldn’t eat solid foods for a week, a jumbo slice from Koronet was among my daily cravings.
+Maybe it’s because I’m just always impressed by how well they pull of a pie that’s so much larger than the norm without under or overcooking the dough or losing an inch of flavor.
+Or maybe it’s because when I came out of the hospital several years ago when I couldn’t eat solid foods for a week, a jumbo slice from Koronet was among my daily cravings.
 Whatever it is, I love this pizza, I love this place, and I think that more shops should try their hand at a jumbo slice.

 So, I wouldn’t really advise Lucky Pickle for the dumplings.
-I mean, I honestly didn’t expect much from the Jacob’s Pickles team in terms of this beloved Chinese dish (don’t get me wrong, I love Jacob’s and Maison—they know pickles.
+I mean, I honestly didn’t expect much from the Jacob’s Pickles team in terms of this beloved Chinese dish.
+Don’t get me wrong, I love Jacob’s and Maison—they know pickles.
 And fried chicken.
 And mac and cheese.

 But with all of the hubbub about the pickle soft serve when they opened in 2018, I had to try it.
 I mean, they DO know pickles.
 And honestly, I was not disappointed.
-While I personally sat down and devoured as much of this sweet treat with a spoon and patience, you could most definitely lick away as you walk, so I do believe that this qualifies for the fast food definition I’ve set up above.
+While I personally sat down and devoured much of this sweet treat with a spoon and patience, you could most definitely lick away as you walk, so I do believe that this qualifies for the fast food definition I’ve set up above.

-I didn’t really have a need or desire for the thin-sliced candied pickle slices that hang out on the side of the yogurt, but I suppose it works for the Instacrowd.
-The flavor itself is definitely sweeter than you might imagine, but don’t go in expecting a dill pickle food, this is more of a bread and butter type of product.
-It’s a rather huge serving so you may want to share, but it’s certainly something unique to the Upper West Side…for now, anyway.
+I didn’t really have a need or desire for the thin-sliced candied pickle slices that hang out on the side of the yogurt, but I suppose it works for the Instagram crowd.
+The flavor itself is definitely sweeter than you might imagine, but don’t go in expecting a dill pickle food; this is more of a bread and butter type of product.
+It’s a rather huge serving so you may want to share.

 Love food as much as we do?
 Sign up for our newsletter!